You are independent if you answer yes to one of the following questions:

 See the Free Application for Federal Student Aid (FAFSA) for additional dependency questions.

 Yes, you will need to list accurate information from your documentation.
-If your income has changed drastically, you can submit a Counselor Review Form to the Scholarships & Financial Aid office.
+If your income has changed drastically, you can submit a Counselor Review Form to Scholarships & Financial Aid.
 We may adjust your income to reflect what you are expecting to receive for the year that you are a student.

 Using Hazlewood cancels out any TGTP applied benefits.
 Students may not use Texas Guaranteed Tuition Plan benefits in addition to a Hazlewood Exemption.